JoeSanGH/Message-Generator/ReadMe.md

 # Message Generator
 **Description**
-Every time the program is run, a randomized quote out of three is output.
+Every time the program is run, a randomized quote is output.

 ## Project Objectives
 - Build a message generator program using JavaScript